xversial/Foundation-Platform/docs/overview/index.md

 #### Extensibility

 Platform 2 was made to be even more extendible than Platform 1.
-A number of key files to get you off the ground with extending Platform is:
+A number of key files to get you off the ground with extending Platform are:

  - `app/routes.php`
  - `app/hooks.php`